zevbo/StateDimensionLogic/README.md

 This tutorial will be split up into three stand-alone sections:

-- _Beginner_: this section will be more than enough to get a simple robot or simulation working, and keep many of the benefits of the package
+- _Simple_: this section will be more than enough to get a simple robot or simulation working, and keep many of the benefits of the package
-- _Intermediate_: this section is perfect for anyone looking to create a decently sized project using this package.
+- _Detailed_: this section is perfect for anyone looking to create a decently sized project using this package.
 It will give you the tools to use all of the provided features effectively and in the manner that they were meant
-- _Advanced_: this section will take a look at more of the underlying implementation, and will be useful for anyone who is spending more substnatial time with this package.
+- _In-depth_: this section will take a look at more of the underlying implementation, and will be useful for anyone who is spending more substnatial time with this package.
 It will allow for faster debugging, more effective design, and even the ability to add more features.

-### Beginner
+### Simple

 Let's turn out attention to a simple example, simulaitng a body moving in a single dimension.
 It starts stationary, and every tick, its linear velocity increases by 0.1 + a random number between 0.5 and -0.5.
 It also has a light, that will turn on once the robot passes position 50.